harshrathod50/project-layout/README.md

 ### `/test`

 Additional external test apps and test data.
 Feel free to structure the `/test` directory anyway you want.
 For bigger projects it makes sense to have a data subdirectory.
-For example, you can have `/test/data` or `/test/testdata` if you need Go to ignore what's in that directory.
+For example, you can have `/test/data` or `/test/testdata` if you want Go to ignore what's in that directory.
 Note that Go will also ignore directories or files that begin with "." or "_", so you have more flexibility in terms of how you name your test data directory.

 See the [`/test`](test/README.md) directory for examples.